Creates a new Matrix44 instance.

 A new Matrix44 instance

-An Array16 containing exactly 16 matrix elements in row-major order
+An array containing at least 16 matrix elements

 An array containing at least 16 matrix elements in row-major order